The Organic Traveller

 Thus said: Fresh food aside you will find everything you need for a daily eco-conscious lifestyle.
 It should however not go unnoticed that DM own brands comply with minimum standards for organic food and natural bodycare only.
 Food products complying with higher organic standards such as the biodynamic corn products by Alnatura were replaced when the chain rearranged their product selection.
 DM is said to treat its employees fairly, though this may of course vary with the branch management.
 And if you are not satisfied with a product (like I was with the washing liquid) or simply bought the wrong one they guarantee that you may return it in any chain store, opened or sealed, even without receipt.
 I did it, and it always worked like a charm.

-If you for various reasons do not like dedicated organic supermarkets but find the search for sustainable and eco-friendly products in conventional supermarkets tedious pay a visit to the first branch of the Fulda-based supermarket chain Tegut at Hauptbahnhof main station-
+If you for various reasons do not like dedicated organic supermarkets but find the search for sustainable and eco-friendly products in conventional supermarkets tedious pay a visit to the shops of the Fulda-based supermarket chain Tegut.
+The company took over the insolvent Basic supermarkets and converted most branches to predominantly conventional shops.

 Lunch, snacks and coffee

-The second franchise-based coffee house chain serving exclusively organic coffee is Black Bean.
+Munich also has a few branches of the coffee house franchise Black Bean serving exclusively organic coffee.
 Unfortunately only the coffee itself (and some soft drinks) are organic – no organic milk or pastries.
 However, since the Maxvorstand branch closed spring 2020 I am not aware of the status of the second branch in Schwabing.
-Both, Black Bean and San Francisco, offer free wifi.
+Black Bean branches offer free wifi.

-Fortunately a third Munich-based coffee chain franchise is filling the gaps with new openings even during the covid pandemic: Coffee Fellows offer their coffee drinks both, in creamware, returnable Recup coffee cups and, from June, 2020, in home-compostable one-way cups (at present they still use plastic-coated paper cups).
+Another Munich-based coffee chain franchise has been growing with new openings even during the covid pandemic: Coffee Fellows offer their coffee drinks both, in creamware, returnable Recup coffee cups.
 The chai latte is fully organic as is all the milk and if you watch out for the "bio" label you will also be able to have an organic softdrink, unfortunately from one-way plastic bottles.
 This chain has been expanding a lot recently and you will find them preferably in the vicinity of transportation hot spots like train stations, airports, fuel stations and shopping malls.

 Interestingly one of the major bakery chains in Munich is an organic one: Hofpfisterei branches will usually sell you organic sandwiches (made of typically German sourdough bread) or pretzl with butter ("Butterbrezn" is not just a children's favourite), but on less frequented locations they may be outsold by early afternoon.
 In this case you can still buy organic spread (cheese or vegetarian) or sausages along with your breadrolls or opt for a sweet pastry.
 Most shops offer organic coffee-to-go, mineral water and softdrinks, and the bigger ones usually have a bar table or two.
 Both, the Hauptbahnhof and the Ostbahnhof train stations have a Hofpfisterei branch, although the latter one is closed on Sundays.
 An hour before closing Hofpfisterei offers a discount on breads, breadrolls and pastries, and many branches cater for the early bird, often opening at 7am.